Urine Color and its Meaning in Health and in Disease

 Although diabetes insipidus and diabetes mellitus are unrelated diseases, they both have increased thirst and urination as symptoms.
 These symptoms should always be investigated by a doctor.

-Colored urine may indicate a medical problem or may be the result of ingesting certain foods, drinks, medications or multivitamins containing pigments or added dyes.
+Urine with an abnormal color may indicate a medical problem or may be the result of ingesting certain foods, drinks, medications or multivitamins containing pigments or added dyes.
 Diagnostic dyes used in medical tests and medications can also color urine.
 It’s a good idea to check the information sheet that accompanies a prescribed medication or medical treatment so that you won’t be surprised by colored urine if this is one of the side effects.

 It's important to discover why urine has changed color.
-Unless a change in color can be related to diet or a medical treatment and quickly disappears once the food or treatment is stopped, a doctor should be consulted.
+Unless a change in appearance can be related to diet or a medical treatment and quickly disappears once the food or treatment is stopped, a doctor should be consulted.

 © 2010 Linda Crampton